golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 #### Maximum provider prices

 Golem providers charge in three ways.
 They charge:
-- initial price at start of deployment,
+- initial price at start of image deployment,
 - cpu usage price for the total time (in seconds) their CPUs spent computing,
 - duration price for the total time (in seconds) they spent up and running,